Best Herbs for PMS Relief

 How to use it: Brew chamomile tea — steep 2 teaspoons of dried chamomile flowers in hot water for 10 minutes.
 Drink 3-4 cups daily in the week before your period.
 Combine with lemon balm for enhanced mood-lifting effects during PMS week.

 Where to get it: Dried chamomile flowers from Starwest Botanicals Dried Chamomile flowers link.
-Grow your own chamomile from seed with Seeds_Now.
+Grow your own chamomile from seed with Seeds Now.

 5. Evening Primrose Oil — For Breast Tenderness and Mood